 For girls in Preparation to Year 6, the Junior School provides a vibrant and active environment where coming to school is an adventure.
-During these important foundational years of schooling, we focus on developing learning skills to enhance academic achievement.
+During these important foundational years of schooling, we focus on developing learning skills to enhance personal and academic excellence.

 We offer a rich and varied curriculum that makes learning fun and ensures that every child has the opportunity to participate in activities that stimulate and interest them.
-Our students are encouraged to pursue excellence in all that they do – whether it be through academic, sporting or creative learning experiences.
-We focus on creating a positive and happy learning environment.
+Our students are encouraged to pursue excellence in all that they do – whether it be through academic, sporting or creative endeavour.

-By the end of a girl’s time in the Junior School phase of her education at Kambala, she will not only have obtained an excellent academic foundation, she will also have been exposed to a variety of social and cultural experiences which will have helped develop her independence and confidence.
+By the end of a girl’s time in the Junior School phase of her education at Kambala, she will not only have obtained an excellent academic foundation, she will also have been exposed to a variety of social and cultural experiences which serve to develop her independence and confidence.

 Students in Preparation to Year 6 study a diverse and comprehensive curriculum that is based on the following key learning areas:

-Private tuition is also available in Speech and Drama, Instrumental Music and some sports.
+Private tuition is also available in Speech and Drama, Instrumental Music and select sports.

-Social and emotional learning activities are also a focus for students in Preparation to Year 2, creating a safe and supportive learning environment, promoting a sense of belonging among students.
+Social and emotional learning activities are a key focus for students in Preparation to Year 2, creating a safe and supportive learning environment and promoting a sense of belonging among students.